Sutardja Dai Hall – Building Safety

 For facilities emergency issues at Sutardja Dai Hall (such as burst pipes or a condition where significant damage to the facility or personal injury may result), call (510) 502-6025.
 Please make sure to reach someone.
 If you cannot get a response from either of these numbers, please call the UC Berkeley Facilities Services 24-hour helpline at (510) 642-1032.

-Defibrillators: There are two Automated External Defibrillators (AED’s) located in Sutardja Dai Hall, one inside room 330 and the other inside the 5th-floor collaboratory space.
-They are to be used in case of a cardiac emergency only and an alarm will sound when the door is opened.
+Defibrillators: There are two automated external defibrillators (AEDs) located in Sutardja Dai Hall, one inside Room 330 and the other inside the fifth floor collaboratory space.
+They are to be used in case of a cardiac emergency only, and an alarm will sound when the door is opened.
 Dial 911 from a building phone, or (510) 642-3333 from a cell phone before using an AED.
 Instructions are provided in the packet attached to the device.

-First Aid Kits are located in the kitchen pantries on each floor and in the Shipping and Receiving office on the 2nd floor.
+First aid kits are located in the kitchen pantries on each floor and in the Shipping and Receiving Office on the second floor.
 A bloodborne pathogen clean-up kit is also provided to mitigate the spread of infections.

 Environment, Health & Safety

-Sutardja Dai Hall Building Emergency Plan (BEP) is the building safety document that outlines emergency procedures, contact information, maps of evacuation routes including the Emergency Assembly Area (EAA), and related building and campus emergency information.
+Sutardja Dai Hall Building Emergency Plan (BEP) is the building safety guide that outlines emergency procedures, contact information, maps of evacuation routes including the Emergency Assembly Area (EAA), and related building and campus emergency information.
 Cal/OSHA requires all occupants of Sutardja Dai Hall to have documented training on this BEP.

 EHS Workplace Safety Program 502 Training is the department safety document that outlines safety procedures, contact information, employee responsibilities, and related administrative information.
 Cal/OSHA requires all employees of CITRIS to have documented training on this IIPP.

 Environment, Health & Safety Resources